caido/documentation/src/faq.md

 The Caido CLI is self-contained binary that launches the Caido proxy (also called instance).
 You can use it on remote servers or locally and access the instance using your browser.
 The Caido Desktop acts a connection manager to your instances and can also launch the Caido proxy in the background.
 It uses webviews to access the instance instead of the browser.

 > **WARNING**: At the moment, Caido Desktop is considered experimental and does not perform as well as the browser on Linux.

+## I've encountered an error, what do I do?

+There is 3 options available:

+- Go check out the [Common errors](/src/common_errors.md) page
+- Join the Discord
+- Raise an issue on [Github](https://github.com/caido/caido) if it's a bug.

+> **WARNING**: At the moment, Caido Desktop is considered experimental and does not perform as well as the browser on Linux.